BarbyKelly/quizproject/README.md

   Once all answers change color, it's hard to tell which one was player's choice.
   Developer understands better now why some other quizzes had only one or two of the answer buttons change color: it made more clear if player chose the correct or incorrect answer.

+## Only correct answer changes color, when time is up

+- When Time is up, and Player didn't choose any answer, correct answer will turn green, both incorrect answers remain neutral color

+## Container position

+- Container is placed closer to top of the screen than the middle of the page.

 [Back to top](#contents)